ztachip/ztachip/Documentation/HardwareBuildProcedure.md

    alt-boot-disk-util -p preloader-mkpimage.bin -a write /dev/xxx
 ```

+NOTE: If you are running Ubuntu from VirtualBox, the build step above must not be done in a Windows+Ubuntu shared folder since the build steps require creating link files which is not possible with a Windows+Ubuntu shared folder.

 ## Build device tree

 Procedure below generates device tree from QSYS configuation file.